Standard 1 – Organization

 - critical analysis of new information and research findings relevant to veterinary medicine.

 The Council on Education expects that 80% or more of each college's graduating senior students sitting for the NAVLE will have passed at the time of graduation.*

 *Colleges that do not meet this criterion will be subjected to the following analysis.
 The Council will calculate a 95% exact binomial confidence interval for the NAVLE scores for colleges whose NAVLE pass rate falls below 80%.
 Colleges with an upper limit of an exact 95% binomial confidence interval less than 85% for two successive years in which scores are available will be placed on Probationary Accreditation.
 Colleges with an upper limit of an exact 95% binomial confidence level less than 85% for four successive years in which scores are available will, for cause, be placed on Terminal Accreditation.
-If no program graduates take the NAVLE, the Council will use other student educational outcomes in assessing compliance with the standard including those listed in 12.11.1.
+If no program graduates take the NAVLE, the Council will use other student educational outcomes in assessing compliance with the standard, including those listed in the self-study guidelines.